Mustard seed futures fall on weak spot cues

-New Delhi, Feb 22 (PTI) Mustard seed prices eased 0.18 per cent to Rs 3,878 per quintal in futures trade Friday as participants cut down positions on muted cues from the physical markets.
-At the National Commodity and Derivatives Exchange, mustard seed for April fell by Rs 7, or 0.18 per cent, to Rs 3,878 per quintal with an open interest of 21,010 lots.
-Mustard seed for May fell by Rs 16, or 0.41 per cent, to Rs 3,912 per quintal, clocking an open interest of 2,630 lots.
-Market analysts attributed the fall in mustard seed prices to offloading of bets by operators, triggered by a weak trend on ample stocks.
-PTI ADI RVKRVK
+New Delhi, Nov 27 (PTI) Mustard seed prices eased by 0.3 per cent to Rs 4,036 per quintal in futures trade Monday amid cutting down of positions by participants, taking muted cues from the physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed for December fell by Rs 12, or 0.3 per cent, to Rs 4,036 per quintal, having an open interest of 6,750 lots.
+Mustard seed for January next year eased by Rs 11, or 0.27 per cent, to Rs 4,083 per quintal, clocking an open interest of 44,040 lots.
+Market analysts attributed the fall in mustard seed prices to off-loading of bets by operators, triggered by a weak trend on ample stocks.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today